To use Debug AVR, start by downloading the Windows app to your Windows computer.

 8 - octel dump - use this command to report what is stored in main program memory in octel.

-O - dump Output/RAM - use this command to report what has been received by IO ports.
+O - dump Output/RAM - use this command to report what has been stored in RAM or received by IO ports.

 E - enter memory - use this command to modify what is stored in main memory.

-I - enter Input/RAM - use this command to modify what has been sent to IO ports.
+I - enter Input/RAM - use this command to modify what has been stored in RAM or sent to IO ports.

 M - move memory - use this command to move a range of memory to another location.